quickshell-mirror/quickshell-docs/content/docs/configuration/qml-overview.md

 - Semicolons are permitted basically everywhere, and recommended in functions and expressions.
-- While types can often be elided, we recommend you use them where possible to catch proplems early instead of running into them unexpectedly layer on.
+- While types can often be elided, we recommend you use them where possible to catch problems early instead of running into them unexpectedly later on.

 ```qml
 // QML Import statement